kaliRegenold/SeniorDesign/DesignDoc/source/productdescription.rst

 The robot consists of a custom articulating aluminum frame with 4 wheels.
 The frame of the robot should fit within a 1.5m length x 0.75m width x 0.75m height cube.
 Each wheel is driven by its own motor/drive system.
-Fitted on top of the frame is a fully adjustable regolith extractor.
-The regolith extractor dumps regolith into a deposition system which consists of a belt driven elevator system that forms a V shape to act as a regolith hopper.
+Fitted on top of the frame is an actuated regolith collection system.
+The regolith collection system dumps regolith into a deposition system which consists of a belt driven elevator system that forms a V shape to act as a regolith hopper.